Some women truly enjoy keeping house.

 Cleaning is hard enough.
 Don’t make it even harder on yourself by not having the supplies you need on hand.
 Nothing is a motivation-killer like going to clean out a room only to find that you’re out of trash bags, your Windex is down to the very last drop and you can’t find your dust rag anywhere… (hint: a clean sock will work in a pinch… not that I would know…)

-If you are constantly running out of cleaning supplies, you might consider signing up for a household product subscription service like Grove Collaborative.
+If you are constantly running out of cleaning supplies, you might consider signing up for a household product subscription service like Amazon Subscribe and Save.
 It’s easy, and you’ll never have to worry about running out of paper towels again.
-Here’s what you would do:

 2. Make it a Routine